"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 So MAKAM is a pretty long program, comparatively speaking.

 And the boys are given the impression that they are cared about and that this is their ticket out of the mess they’ve found themselves in until now.
-If they complete MAKAM, then they can continue in the regular IDF and ultimately make a smooth adjustment into society.

-The problem with MAKAM is that the boys spend 12 weeks under a magnifying glass.
 One step out of line, and they ruin any chance to get into their unit preference.
-(Not surprisingly, many want to go into a combat unit.)
+(Not surprisingly, many want to go into a combat unit, and not the 3 limited choices MAKAM ends up offering them.)

-A step out of line can mean arriving to a line-up 20 seconds late.
+A step out of line can be arriving to a line-up 20 seconds late.
 (Just to be clear, they won't block his unit preference based on a one-time delay like that, but if it adds up...)

 So in some ways, MAKAM is even more exacting & unforgiving than regular basic training.

-Another problem is that despite the tremendous physical aggression possessed by some recruits, a life of crime is actually not conducive to physical training.
+Another problem is that despite the tremendous physical aggression possessed by some MAKAM recruits, a life of crime is actually not conducive to physical training.

 My son and a handful of others not only mastered the physical training, but thrived on it.
 But most of the MAKAMniks could not handle it.